Havvy/result/readme.md

 In Rust, the Result must be used.
 Not using a returned Result is a compile time error.
 In JavaScript, we have no way of guaranteeing this, so not using a Result is entirely possible.

+## Rationale and Rant on Error Handling

+You might be looking at this, and thinking that this just reimplements error handling, and in many ways, this is true.
+The difference though, is that by being a return value, it is made explicitly clear that the function does not always succeed even for all valid inputs to the function.
+This explicitness also means that you are not forcing your function caller to use try-catch to capture all of the return values.
+Try-catch is an error handling mechanism that should only be used for actual errors, whether they be programmer induced errors or some fundamental assumption actually changed that your program cannot handle.
+This means that most code doesn't have `try`/`catch` in it, since the these errors generally cannot be handled except to report them to the user and log them.

+Combined with the usage of some `Async<T, E>` value (like promises), and the amount of real error handling code you'll write drops dramatically.
+If you're ever writing `if (err) { throw err; }`, you're using a poor abstraction that makes you manually propogate errors.

+Likewise, just as you should never `throw` instead of `return Fail(...)`, when dealing with promises, you should never `reject(...)` when you can `resolve(Fail(...))`.
+The only time you should use `reject` is when you'd use `throw` in synchronous code.

+Some programmers actually disagree with this sentiment, trying to conflate `reject` to mean both `return Fail(...)` and `throw new Error`, using something like `bluebird`'s `OperationalError` for the `Fail` case.
+The author of this package disagrees with this approach because different concerns should be handled differently.
+Those who disagree with the author say that not handling `Fail`ures is an error, and so should be wrapped in an error to force the end programmer to deal with it.
+This does sound like a good idea (and you'll notice that in Rust it's a compile time error to not handle a Result), but you trade off readability and speed (making a stacktrace is not *cheap*).
+Should you really need to make sure your user does something with failures, making them errors is a heavy-handed approach, and it does work.